W-A-I-L-A-W-8/redesign/_posts/2020-09-11-the-designer-experience.md

 From a design side I was able to theme it with one of many gem based themes thus keeping it minimal with only the features I required.
 Following on from this I could choose to customise and style to my liking.

 ### Summary
 Jekyll is a fantastic tool for designers who don't mind getting their hands a little dirty and are passionate about developing products.
-For me there's the right quantity of techy stuff to keep my attention and fulfil any fantasies I might have of becoming a develoer but not too much that I run the other direction.
+For me there's the right quantity of techy stuff to keep my attention and fulfil any fantasies I might have of becoming a developer but not too much that I run the other direction.
 You see, for a designer like myself I don't wish to be spending my precious hours trying to resolve development problems or fixing database related issues.
 A platform such as Jekyll gives me the tools I need and makes maintaining my website a fun experience.